| Title: | Vectorised Probability Distributions |

 Cumulative distribution function (c.d.f):

-but this integral does not have a closed form solution and must be
+This integral does not have a closed form solution and is

 approximated numerically.
 The c.d.f. of a standard Normal is sometimes